 DrRacket | We will be using the programming tool DrRacket this term.
 You can learn more about DrRacket on the Setup page.
 We strongly recommend that you do not perform any large updates (or operating system changes) to your computer or to DrRacket during the term, but especially not right before exams. |

-edX Edge | This course is based on the edX Systematic Program Design series, and therefore much of the material we will use through the term will be hosted on edX.
+edX Edge | This course is based on the edX Systematic Program Design series, and therefore much of the material we will use through the term will be hosted on a special version of edX called edX Edge.
 This includes:

 Although we will be using edX extensively throughout the term, you should treat the numbered section materials in edX like a textbook.
 That is: most of the numbered section edX material will pertain to our course, but if there are differences between lecture and edX then what you see in lecture takes precedence. |